 Q: How is your raising of chickens in the Highest Good of chickens?

 We feel that humanity’s dietary needs and desires will stay diverse for the foreseeable future.
 Because of this, we see that demonstrating a process of reconnecting people to their food, the process of raising and caring for animals, and sharing and spreading ethical and humane animal husbandry that treats the animals and the entire process with respect, love, and gratitude is beneficial to animals being raised for food around the world.

-Q: I’m vegan/vegetarian, will I have to participate in killing or eating animals?
+Q: I’m vegan/vegetarian, will I have to participate in harvesting or eating animals?
 Will animal parts be cooked with my food?

 No, you will not have to participate in any part of animal husbandry that you don’t want to if you are not using animal products.
-Additionally, all vegetarian food will be prepared separate from animal foods and all animal food waste products will be placed in a separate receptacle and handled by omnivores.
+Additionally, all vegetarian food will be prepared separately from animal foods.

 Q: Who will be processing the animals into food and other byproducts?

 Omnivore team members will be responsible for handling this.
 We believe that part of ethical animal husbandry starts with education and awareness, and that it is in the Highest Good of all life on the planet for humans to be educated and aware of the process the animals go through to become food and other byproducts.
 Our values model is also one that includes the aspect of not asking someone else to do for you what you yourself are not willing to do.
 With all that in mind, we have elected to have ALL members that will be consuming animal products participate in the entire process of the animals’ lives, from birth to table.
 Yes, that means that if you plan on eating meat at One Community, you would be expected to assist in processing that type of animal from beginning to end, including ending an animal’s life, at least one time.
 For children, the parents will help determine the age and level of participation of processing.